Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-3/README.md

 ```java
     Dog myDog = new Dog();
 ```
-- This tells the JVM to allocate space for a refernce variable named "myDog".
+- This tells the JVM to allocate space for a reference variable named "myDog".
 - The reference variable is, forever, of type dog.
 - In other words a remote control that has buttons to control a dog, but not a cat.